apvarun/apvarun.com/src/pages/lets-talk-about-css-subgrids/index.md

 ![Grid without subgrid](./grid with child.png)

 In this case, the two cards are a part of grid and are aligned properly.
-But in you see the content of the grid, they are alligned differently for each other although the card itself is a grid.
+But in you see the content of the grid, they are aligned differently for each other although the card itself is a grid.

 ```css
 /* Styles for grid without subgrid */